JHSeng/lexical_analysis/README.md

 - Node.js
 - MySQL

-Launch MySQL service and create a database called **compiler_simulation**.
+Launch MySQL service and create a database called **compiler_simulation** and an account which username and password are **scutbanks**.
+Remember granting privileges on the account.
-// to be continued

 Then do as following steps:
 ```